Updated: Mar 20

 France Mayenne Department was historically known as Maine, and from the 9th through to the late 14th-century, medieval life blossomed across the green land of well-stocked forests, rivers and open grasslands.
 Over time emerged vast stone fortified stronghold chateaux - monasteries and churches.
 Built-in long-lasting local granite, many are surviving today ready to be explored.
 Maine's medieval landscape of settlements was a half-day to one-day horse ride apart.
 Today the distances seem close, at about 15km.
 In the Renaissance, change came to France with the 100 Years War, Wars of Religion and climaxed in 1789 with The Revolution.
 Medieval chateaux & monasteries were forcibly abandoned or destroyed, some taken apart stone by stone to ensure no one never returned.
 Today both vast ruins and complete chateaux and monastery’s survive in the rural landscape, and along the Mayenne River.

 After our errands in Laval chasing supplies of gold paint, Matt took us home meandering along country roads we had not explored.
 In typical style, Matt announced he recalled a monastery was located nearby.
 Soon road signs for a monastery Abbaye de Clairvaux; part of the National Estate of Historic Monuments appeared.
 After first missing the turnoff we eventually found our way down a tree-lined country lane.
 The avenue of trees evidence the road led to something special, and we were not disappointed.
 Narrowing to a small stone bridge over a stream running white and fast with winter rain, and a lake filled the view to the left of the road.
 We stopped the car just to look, and through the trees, we saw what looked like a grand 18thc country house.
 There was no barrier so we drove in and parked out front, my door was open immediately and I walked, quickly lost in taking photographs.
-I discovered the facade masked the vast quadrangle of 12th-century monastery & church behind.
+I discovered the facade masked the vast quadrangle of the 12th-century monastery & church behind.

 I was deeply impressed by what I was seeing, lost in my own childhood dream adventure of solitary discovery.
 The 12th-century buildings soared up high to the heavens, though derelict and stripped bare, they are in fact well preserved as the last passionate owners repaired the roofs of the buildings.
-This would have been at vast cost.
+This would have been at a vast cost.
 The site is built around a central quadrangle with buildings on four sides from the 12th to 18th century.
 Sadly the characteristic colonnade cloister is gone, collapsed long ago.
 I read they hope to reinstate it, photographs from the 19th century show it in detail.
-As I looked and wandered, it was evident the landscape still held within its many original features.
+As I looked and wander, it was evident the landscape still held within its many original features.
 My University studies flooded back into my memory, and I recognised what I thought were characteristic vast monastic fish ponds; which are rare to survive.
 I could see farm buildings, bread ovens, a vast soaring church, away up high on the crest of a long slope the huge entrance gate buildings and stables.

 The surrounding land was still farmland, with a complicated system of and carefully managed man-made watercourses.
 As I walked up the slope to the entry gates I could hear the roar of the tumbling of water dashing down a spillway.
 I suspect an old mill must have also been located nearby.
 Water Mills were one of the 11th century newest labour-saving innovations and often found in monasteries of the period.
 The use of water power drove change, transforming farming, the cloth industry, and grain processing productivity, leading to the first Industrial Revolution.